How We Collect Our Data

 We're a research tool, not a financial advisor.
 Always confirm terms directly with a lender before applying, and never borrow more against your bitcoin than you can afford to see liquidated.

-The BitClarity Score (out of 10) is computed by formula from the same structured data shown on each product — never a paid placement or a hand-picked editorial opinion.
-It's an absolute score: each product is graded against fixed thresholds, so adding a new card later doesn't shuffle everyone else's number.
+For loans and lines of credit we publish a Safety Grade (out of 10), computed by formula from each lender's own disclosures — never a paid placement or a hand-picked editorial opinion.
+It's an absolute grade against fixed thresholds, so adding a new lender doesn't shuffle everyone else's number.

-For rewards cards, we score rewards value (30%), bitcoin alignment (rewards paid in bitcoin rank above altcoin rewards, 20%), cost (annual and foreign-transaction fees, 20%), access (no subscription, stake, or asset minimum needed to earn the headline rate, 15%), and rewards quality (instant, uncapped, 15%).
+Cards are scored separately with a composite BitClarity Score.
+Collateralized cards use the loan rubric plus cost and access; rewards cards weigh rewards value (30%), bitcoin alignment (rewards paid in bitcoin rank above altcoin rewards, 20%), cost (annual and foreign-transaction fees, 20%), access (no subscription, stake, or asset minimum needed to earn the headline rate, 15%), and rewards quality (instant, uncapped, 15%).

-The score is a starting point, not a verdict — the right product depends on your situation.
-Every product page shows the full breakdown so you can see exactly how the number was built.
+The grade is a starting point, not a verdict — the right product depends on your situation, which is exactly why fit is handled separately.
+Every product page shows the full breakdown so you can see how the number was built.

 If a number here doesn't match what a lender is actually offering, we genuinely want to know — corrections make this resource better for everyone.
 Flag it and we'll re-verify against the source.